TadiT7/treble_experimentations_wiki/Nokia-1.md

 For 2nd SIM/non-mobile data SIM.
 Choose 2G network.

-* GPU/Video codecs:
+* GPU / Video decoding:

-Decoding video bugged up when using FPS divisor in Phh Treble Settings (Watching a YouTube video in Chromium.
+Can't decode video when using FPS divisor in Phh Treble Setting or it just can't decode that video (Watching a YouTube video in Chromium.
 May vary because not every YouTube video using the same codec.)

 Haven't tested on GPU-side.
 But I think it will be okay.